 Please keep in mind that a fish is a three-dimensional object!
 Your shapes should emphasize the contours; don't draw just straight vertical lines.

-The stripes are lighter in the upper and central part of the body; this tonal gradation gives more volume to the drawing.
+The stripes are lighter in the upper and central parts of the body; this tonal gradation gives more volume to the drawing.

-I also add pencil strokes to the eye, leaving the bright highlights.
+I also add pencil strokes to the eye, leaving bright highlights.

-With the HB pencil, I apply a layer of the light cross-hatching to the fish to make the drawing harmonious.
-It’s important to find the balance between the contrast and tonal unity.
+Let's add more details to this realistic beautiful fish drawing.
+With the HB pencil, I apply a layer of light cross-hatching to the fish to make the drawing harmonious.
+It’s important to find the balance between contrast and tonal unity.

 The lightest places here are the center of the body, the eye around the pupil and the highlight, and the pectoral fin.

 Congratulations!
-You’ve created a beautiful artwork; I hope you enjoyed both the process and the result.
+You know how to draw a tropical fish, and you’ve created a beautiful angel fish drawing; I hope you enjoyed both the process and the result.